yashamon/web2/index.md

 [Global Fukaya category and quantum Novikov conjecture II][6]

-> > These papers have a slightly different title on arxiv.
+> > These pairs papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

 [Non-squeezing in l.c.s. geometry and holomorphic Weinstein conjecture][18], arxiv